tbbaram/show-list-app/README.md

 # Show List App-
 The functionality of this app allows you to create a calandar for a touring band.
-You have an input for date, venue, and the city and state and the ability to delete them if you wanted to go month by month
+You have an input for date, venue, and the city and state and the ability to delete them as well as sort by date

 # Go to GitHub and copy the repo of the app-
 * First, open up a terminal and navigate to a folder where you'd like the repo